gitaware/cloudaware-wordpress-security-audit/cloudaware-security-audit/readme.txt

 Apart from the usual headers (ip-address, UserAgent) used in a GET request no other information is send to these services.
 Specifically no version information is transmitted to external services.

+If you fill out an external url in the callback URL field in the settings, a Wordpress cronjob will send a POST request with the audit data to this URL daily.

 == Changelog ==

 = v1.0.9 =
 * Code cleanup
 * Add hashing of theme and plugin folders
+* Add button to setting to add new user and role to system
+* Cleaner initialisation, deinitialisation

 = v1.0.8 =
 * Added check if 2FA is enabled through Wordfence plugin